Our pricing

 • Discrimination claims or claims other than unfair dismissal/wrongful dismissal.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
-We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Counsel’s (barristers) fees estimated in the table above (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Counsel’s (Barrister’s) fees estimated in the table above (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation).

 • Multiple day hearings (more than one day)